raganwald/raganwald.github.com/_posts/2015-06-28-method-decorators.md

 }
 {% endhighlight %}

-Either way, we're still adding accidental complexity to handle the fact that function invocation is <span style="color: blue;">blue</span>, and method invocation is (<span style="color: #999900;">khaki</span>.[^colours]
+However, we're still adding accidental complexity to handle the fact that function invocation is <span style="color: blue;">blue</span>, and method invocation is <span style="color: #999900;">khaki</span>.[^colours]

 [^colours]: See the aforelinked [The Symmetry of JavaScript Functions](/2015/03/12/symmetry.html)

 ### method decorators in ES7

 Before ECMAScript 2015 (a/k/a "ES6"), we decorated a method in a simple an direct way.
-Here's roughly how we used to write `Person`:
+Here's roughly how we used to write `Person`, using a pseudo-private property pattern:

 {% highlight javascript %}
 const once = (fn) => {